 How do I include a reference to myself without identifying myself?

 The general rule is to use the third person.
 For example, if Fred Brooks were to write a paper, he might say in his "related work" section: "Brooks et al. discuss a system in which molecular visualizations are ...
 Our work builds on some of the ideas presented there, and on the ideas of Smith et al. and the interaction techniques described by Wolford ."
 He would NOT say: "The authors, in prior work , discussed a system in which molecular visualization ... " The only case in which anonymous references are appropriate are unpublished manuscripts, in which case he might write: "The authors have also developed closely related techniques for molecular manipulation , but that work is outside the scope of this paper."
 Reference 15 would then read: Anonymous Authors.
 Molecular manipulations through computer graphics, submitted to CACM.

-The rules governing prepublication have been clarified (see New for 2016).
+The rules governing prepublication have been clarified (see Submission Policy).
 For other types of web content, if you can reasonably cite the web page in the third person, go ahead.

-Cite it as Anonymous Authors, A grand unified theory of computer graphics, submitted to SIGGRAPH 2016, and submit as non-anonymous supplemental material a letter telling us which paper-id you are referring to.
+Cite it as Anonymous Authors, A grand unified theory of computer graphics, submitted to SIGGRAPH 2017, and submit as non-anonymous supplemental material (accessible only by Technical Papers Committee members) a letter telling us which paper-id you are referring to.

 I know I am supposed to remove my name, company name, etc. from the document, but should I also remove names from the acknowledgements?
 If the paper is accepted, should I send another copy to you with this additional material?